 Fzf Installation and Usage

-fzf is an interactive fuzzy file search tool on the command-line.
-It is fast and powerful.
-In this post, I will introduce its installation ans usage.
+fzf is a fast and powerful fuzzy file search tool on the command-line.
+In this post, I will introduce its installation and usage.

 Installation